Slevinski/slevinski.github.io/series/foundations/entries/start-here/orientation.md

 The rest of the Sutton SignWriting platform carries the deeper specialist work.

-- `Sutton SignWriting Language and Literacy Research` develops the research-facing pathway model.
+- *Sutton SignWriting Language and Literacy Research* develops the research-facing pathway model.
-- `Writing and Representation in Sutton SignWriting` expands the writing-systems argument.
+- *Writing and Representation in Sutton SignWriting* expands the writing-systems argument.
-- `Sutton SignWriting Evidence and Adoption` documents use, feasibility, and evidence boundaries.
+- *Sutton SignWriting Evidence and Adoption* documents use, feasibility, and evidence boundaries.
-- `Sutton SignWriting Infrastructure and Program` explains stewardship, support, and long-term continuity.
+- *Sutton SignWriting Infrastructure and Program* explains stewardship and long-term continuity.
-- `Formal SignWriting` documents the technical text model.
+- *Formal SignWriting* documents the technical text model.
-- `Signed Language Writing Critical Review Series` evaluates literature, standards, proposals, and recurring claims.
+- *Signed Language Writing Critical Review Series* evaluates literature, standards, proposals, and recurring claims.

 Those series are not required before reading Sutton SignWriting Foundations.